code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_2model.rst

 Surface tension
 ~~~~~~~~~~~~~~~
-This physical effect is obtained by using the type *surface tension*.
+This physical effect is obtained by using the type *surface tension* and its treatment is detailed in :cite:`schmidmayer2017capillary`.
 Then it requires the node :xml:`dataSurfaceTension` with following attributes:

 - :xml:`transport`: This is the name of advected variable used as color function for surface-tension terms.
 This advected variable has been precised in the section :ref:`Sec:input:Transport`.
 The name should be the same.
 - :xml:`sigma`: A real number for the surface-tension coefficient (unit: N/m (SI)).